 Regular tidying up is also a good idea in the SharePoint environment.
 Depending on usage behavior or the size of the managed files, the available storage space can become scarce if you are not careful.
 And renting additional storage capacity is an expensive proposition.

-Just like in your own home, a good first step towards more order here is simply emptying the wastebasket (as banal as that may sound).
+Just like in your own home, a good first step towards more order here is simply emptying the wastebasket (as simple as that may sound).

 In contrast to the home environment, this task is even completed automatically in SharePoint, since every deleted element is finally removed from the recycle bin after 93 days.
 But if there are many large files in the Recycle Bin, this period may well be too long, and a shorter purge interval would be desirable.